 10. Makeup is expensive.
 Unless you’re a makeup artist or it’s about your job, hoarding on makeup might feel pointless.
 Just think how limiting makeup purchases can make a difference to your bank account.

 11. When I applied foundation daily my skin got really uneven.
-Even the face packs and scrubs didn't helped.
+Even the face packs and scrubs didn’t help.
 Taking a break from this heavy stuff only helped me.
+A wise pick would be to use airbrush foundation which is lighter and gives a natural look.

-12. Removing makeup at the end of the day was such a tiresome kk task task for me and doing it everyday made me feel sick.
+12. Removing makeup at the end of the day was such a tiresome kk task for me and doing it every day made me feel sick.

 So that’s my final verdict…